phaserjs/phaser/README.md

 * Previously when a sprite was tinted and a new texture was loaded then the tint did not apply to the texture and the old tinted texture was used (thanks @CptSelewin #2383)
 * Negative lineSpacing in Text objects will no longer crop the bottom pixels off lines of text (thanks @gaelenh #2379 #2374)
 * BitmapData.copy, and by extension draw, drawFull, drawGroup, etc, would incorrectly handle drawing a tinted Sprite if it was using a frame from a texture atlas (thanks @PhaserDebugger #2405)
+* Text that used fonts which had numbers in their names wouldn't be correctly rendered unless you explicitly set the font property after creation.
+You can now pass font names with numbers in them as the font style object correctly (thanks @And-0 #2390)

 ### Pixi Updates